How to look more professional online

 It doesn’t matter if you’re applying for a job in construction or journalism, good communication skills are always really important and a blog is a great way to demonstrate yours.

-Just be careful not to use your blog as a platform to rant, otherwise you might come across as a potentially difficult employee.
+Just be careful not to use your blog as a platform to aimlessly rant, otherwise you might come across as a potentially difficult employee!

 Facebook is likely to be one of the first results a recruiter will see when Googling your name, so it’s definitely worth taking the time to alter your privacy settings to make sure they can only see what you’d like them to see.

-There are loads of ways you can employer-proof your Facebook, and if you're really keen to keep social-you and professional-you separate, you could make a fake profile for friends using an alias (but make sure there's no way employers can see that you have two accounts, or this can look pretty suspicious).
+There are loads of ways you can employer-proof your social media profiles, and if you're really keen to keep 'social you' and 'professional you' separate, you could make a fake profile for friends using an alias (but make sure there's no way employers can see that you have two accounts, or this can look pretty suspicious).

 This is another reason why you should never add strangers on Facebook – it could well be that they’re a recruiter going undercover to dig dirt on potential candidates!

 Strike a balance

 The hardest thing about managing your online presence is trying to strike a balance between showing your personality and looking professional.

 While it's important to come across as a great employee, you also need to show you're human too.

 Employers care just as much about whether you'll be a good team fit as they do about your experience and qualifications – so try to show a bit of your personality.

 Twitter is a particularly good platform for this – and while we're on the subject...

 Be careful with twitter

 Going on mad rants about celebrities you think are losing their looks these days doesn’t exactly look good to potential employers, and neither does having arguments with people on the platform.
 Just because it inexplicably worked for Trump, it doesn't mean it will for you.

 Protect your passwords